ingridscience

 Discussion:

-Review what they have found.
-Talk about how the soil is different between tropical and temperate rainforests: temperate rich compared to tropical rain forests (colder and more acidity from coniferous needles, so decomposition is much slower, and more of the nutrients are found in the soil).
+Talk about how the soil is different between tropical and temperate rainforests.
+Although they both have relatively poor soils, temperate soil is rich compared to tropical rain forest soil.
+This is because the temperate rainforest is colder, and the soil has more acidity from the coniferous needles dropped, so decomposition is much slower, therefore more nutrients remain in the soil.

 Grades taught